vit0r/pykeepass2hvac/README.md

 # pykeepass2hvac

-import keepass2 secrets to hashicorp vault
+export keepass2 secrets and import to hashicorp vault